jftuga/chars/STATUS.md

 * If a glob doesn't match any files, no output or error will occur
 * Added `-j` output to create JSON format
 * I think globbing is fixed for cross-platform.
-* * I am still globbing because I want this feature for Windows, but since Linux bash, MacOS zsh already expand file names beforehand this should not cause a problem.
+* * I am still globbing because I want this feature for Windows, but since Linux bash, macOS zsh already expand file names beforehand this should not cause a problem.
 * * The program is able to handle files on Linux actually containing a `*` in their name.
 * * Please let me know if you can think of any problems that may arise with this method.
 * It reads files in chunks as to not consume too much memory.